MichaelCZhu/python_mileage_converter/README.md

 # python_mileage_converter
-This program converts kilometers from user input in to miles.
+This program converts kilometers from user input into miles.